ivaleraM/GLFM/docs/doc_struct.md

-Description of all used structures in MATLAB
+Description of all used structures in MATLAB.
+See full description of [available functions](doc_matlab.html) in MATLAB.

 N: number of observations
 D: number of dimensions